-While we think the above is the best Spain vacation itinerary, our Spain One-Week Itinerary can easily be altered for longer or shorter stays.
-How to plan a trip to Sprain really depends on how much time your have.
+When designing your best Spain vacation itinerary, use our Spain One-Week Itinerary as a base – and alter it for longer or shorter stays.
+How to plan a trip to Spain really depends on how much time your have and what your interests are.
 Use the following Spain travel planner suggestions to get the most out of your trip!

 Spain Itinerary 5 Days

-With just 5 days in Spain, we suggest only seeing two cities: Barcelona and Madrid.
-Use our Spain week itinerary, but eliminate Seville to create a Madrid Barcelona Itinerary.
+Visitors who like to explore big cities can spend their 5 days in Spain in the top two cities in the country: Barcelona and Madrid.
+Use our Spain week itinerary, but eliminate Seville to create a perfect 5-Day Madrid-Barcelona Itinerary.

 Spain Itinerary 9 Days

-With 9 days in Spain, visit Barcelona, Seville and Madrid with 3 days in each city.
-Add day tours to each extra day in Seville and Madrid – suggestions below!
+If you expand our 7 day Spain tour to 9 days in Spain, you only need to make a few slight adjustments to our outline.
+In a 9-Day Spain Itinerary, visit Barcelona, Seville and Madrid with 3 days in each city.
+Add day tours to each extra day in Seville and Madrid – see the suggestions below!

 Spain Itinerary 10 Days

-With 10 days in Spain, we suggest adding one day to each city – 4 days in Barcelona, 3 days in Seville and 3 days in Madrid – for a more relaxed Spain travel route.
+An ideal way to spend 10 days in Spain is to use our outlined 1-Week Spain Itinerary and simply adding one additional day in each city.
+Visitors would spend 4 days in Barcelona, 3 days in Seville and 3 days in Madrid – for a more relaxed Spain travel route.
 On the additional day in each city, we recommend taking a day trip (see the list below!).

 2 Weeks in Spain

-With two weeks in Spain, we recommend following the suggested itinerary for Spain in 10 days (4 days in Barcelona, 3 days in Seville and 3 days in Madrid) and then venturing across the border into Portugal and spending 4 days in Lisbon.
+We think the best way to see Spain in 2 weeks is to follow the suggested itinerary for Spain in 10 days (4 days in Barcelona, 3 days in Seville and 3 days in Madrid) and then venture across the border into Portugal to spend the last 4 days in Lisbon.

-Alternatively, a two-week Spain Itinerary could be spent entirely in the country by following the suggested itinerary for Spain in 10 days (4 days in Barcelona, 3 days in Seville and 3 days in Madrid) and then heading north to San Sebastian.
+Alternatively, a two-week Spain Itinerary could be spent entirely in the country by following the suggested itinerary for Spain in 10 days (4 days in Barcelona, 3 days in Seville and 3 days in Madrid) and then heading north to San Sebastian for the last 4 days of your trip.
 However, you would most likely have to return to Madrid to fly back to your home country.

 Spain Itinerary 3 Weeks